slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Live not in dreams but in contemplation of a reality that is perhaps the future.' -- Rainer Rilke*

 <!--
+what's life? showing up for the people you love, again and again, until you can’t show up anymore. -- Rebecca Walker

+“The trick is to enjoy life.
+Don’t wish away your days, waiting for better ones ahead.” --  Marjorie Pay Hinckley

 > *'Either write something worth reading or do something worth writing.' -- Benjamin Franklin*

 We’re building tomorrow’s legacy today